LibraryResearch funder policies

 Immediate open access publication of the article on the publisher/journal website, with the licensing (CC-BY) and technical requirements satisfied by the publisher.

 “Gold OA” compliance is achieved by either paying a standalone Article Processing Charge (APC) directly to an eligible journal or by publishing – at no cost – in a journal covered by one of the Library’s Read & Publish deals.
-The ‘Funding Open Access’ webpage lists the journal titles included in our Read & Publish deals but you are encouraged to send us a list of titles under consideration and we will confirm which ones qualify.
+The Scifree database lists all titles covered by the multiple Read & Publish deals run by Strathclyde.
 The Library also manages the UKRI block grant to cover APC payments and is keen to receive Gold OA funding requests prior to manuscript submission.
-Note that APCs for “hybrid” journals (those that charge full subscription fees and also an additional fee to make individual articles Open Access) will no longer be an eligible cost on the open access UKRI block grant.
+Note that APCs for “hybrid” journals (those that charge full subscription fees and also an additional fee to make individual articles Open Access) are no longer an eligible cost on the open access UKRI block grant.
+Likewise, page and colour charges aren’t eligible for funding under the new UKRI OA policy.

 2. “Green OA”